guardian/pan-domain-authentication/README.md

 * NotAuthorized

 Note that the `authStatus` method takes a function you can use to validate the user.
-Typically this involves checking the domain and ensuring the user has 2-factor-auth enabled on their Google account so the default argument does this for you.
+Typically this involves checking the domain and ensuring the user has 2-factor-auth enabled on their Google account so the default argument (guardianValidation) does this for you.
 If this check fails you will recieve a `NotAuthorized` result.

 ### Using the play implementation